 Mexico has had a long and complicated relationship with cannabis throughout its history.
 Although marijuana has been grown in Mexico since as early as the 16th century, when hemp was popular for rope and textiles, in 1920 the production of cannabis for recreational use was banned and in 1927 exports were also forbidden.
 Soon after, marijuana was criminalized throughout the country.
-Mexican policies in many ways mirrored and were shaped by the anti-marijuana movement that developed in the United States at the same time.
+Mexican weed laws and policies in many ways mirrored and were shaped by the anti-marijuana movement that developed in the United States at the same time.

 Despite generally encouraging early reports, including the cratering of the illegal drug trade, the law was overturned.
 Citing wartime shortages in morphine and cocaine, and facing threats of U.S. embargoes due to the policy, the government threw out the legislation and restored the earlier penalties.
 By December 1940, a new administration took over in Mexico and began military operations against peasant marijuana farmers.
 With U.S. aid, unsuccessful attempts were made to eradicate crops of marijuana and poppy fields in the 1970s with aerial spraying of herbicides.

 In August 2009, possession of small amounts of recreational marijuana was decriminalized.
-Between 2015 and 2018, the Supreme Court issued a series of rulings loosening restrictions on the use of marijuana.
-The early rulings have found the absolute prohibition of marijuana for medical use was unconstitutional, as it did not protect the right to health.
+Between 2015 and 2018, the Supreme Court issued a series of rulings loosening restrictions on the use of marijuana for recreational purposes.
+The early rulings have found the absolute prohibition laws for medical marijuana use were unconstitutional, as they did not protect the right to health.

 to Be to Consume?